 Pasco Sanitary Landfill Inc. – Pasco Landfill Superfund Site.
 Leader of legal team for owner of landfill at which tens of thousands of barrels of industrial wastes were buried with a remedy estimated to cost up to $100,000,000.
-She is directing strategy for responding to State of Washington administrative orders, conducting contribution litigation with tens of parties and participating in mediation.
+She is directing strategy for responding to State of Washington administrative orders and conducting contribution litigation with tens of parties.
+She settled the contribution action in a multiyear mediation and now represents the landfill owner in negotiations with the state, other liable parties and EPA for the final portion of the site that was not addressed in the litigation.

 Honors & Recognitions